Disability Resource Center

 Accommodating Students Online

-Once you have registered for your summer or fall courses, we encourage you to submit your Service Request Form as soon as possible.
-The priority deadlines for these requests are two weeks prior to the beginning of each summer term.
-The priority deadline for the fall semester is July 31, 2020.
+Once you have registered for your courses, we encourage you to submit your Service Request Form as soon as possible.
+The priority deadline for the fall semester was July 31, 2020.
 Requests may be submitted after the priority deadline, but note takers will not be solicited in advance and there may be delays in preparing your letters and implementing your accommodations.